 Dismissal – When a student’s academic performance is consistently poor over time and his/her GPA is below 3.0, he/she will no longer be allowed to enroll.
 See section on Academic Standing .

 Doctoral Faculty – Those faculty who have been approved to direct the scholarship, creative work, and other projects of doctoral students.

 Drop/Add – Changing a student’s course schedule by adding and/or dropping a course or courses.

-Final Exams – Tests or exercises given at the end of a term.
+Final Exams – Tests or exercises given at the end of a semester.
 A schedule for Final Exams is listed in the Timetable each semester.

 Grade Point Average (GPA) – A measure of scholastic performance.
-The GPA is obtained by dividing the number of grade points by the hours of work attempted.
+The GPA is obtained by dividing the number of grade points by the hours of work attempted in graded courses.

 Incomplete – Under extraordinary circumstances and only at the discretion of the instructor, a grade of I (Incomplete) may be assigned to a student whose work is satisfactory but who has not completed a portion of the course.
-A student is not allowed to graduate with an I on their record.
+Students are not allowed to graduate with an I on their record.